Android0x09/nccaw-2020-writeup/Challenges/Investigate/2/README.md

 Ability to conduct forensic analyses in and for both Windows and Unix/Linux environments.

-### Answer:
+## Answer:

 A0043

-### Solution:
+## Solution:

-The NICE Security Framework for Workforce Abilities can be found at the following website:
+The NICE Cybersecurity Framework for Workforce Abilities can be found at the following website:

 https://niccs.cisa.gov/workforce-development/cyber-security-workforce-framework/abilities